What is 1099 Reporting in Construction Industry: A Comprehensive Guide

 Missing Filing Deadlines

-The deadline to submit 1099 forms to the IRS and contractors is critical.
+The deadline to submit 1099 forms is critical.
+For the 2025 tax year, forms are due February 2, 2026.
 Missing these deadlines can result in fines.
 Mark the due dates on your calendar as reminders, or use financial software with alerts.

 Incorrect Payment Amounts